carbonscott/rc/UltiSnips/thinking/thoughtdebug.md

 is better to break something down into something in a level we can process.
 I have to **do something on top of different levels because of my limited I/O speed**.
-The very first implication of building things on top of different levels is to **expand my vocabulary** as much as I can.
+The very first implication of building things on top of different levels is to **expand my vocabulary** as much as I can, which means I have more things to build upon and take advantages of the combination fully upon.

 ### What can I do with my I/O speed itself?

-**Find a good way to represent/code information**.
+* **Find a good way to represent/code information**.
 	For me, the best few ways are:

 	* Visualize
 	* Impersonate
+	* Any kinds of Rehearse

+* **expand vocabulary**

 ### What can I say about dependence?